Monterrey Consensus

 The Monterrey Consensus was the outcome of the 2002 Monterrey Conference, the United Nations International Conference on Financing for Development. in Monterrey, Mexico.
 It was adopted by Heads of State and Government on 22 March 2002.

+The Monterrey Consensus was updated at Doha in 2008, Addis Ababa in 2015, and again at Seville in 2025.

+2002 Consensus

 Over fifty Heads of State and two hundred Ministers of Finance, Foreign Affairs, Development and Trade participated in the event.
 Governments were joined by the Heads of the United Nations, the International Monetary Fund (IMF), the World Bank and the World Trade Organization (WTO), prominent business and civil society leaders and other stakeholders.
 New development aid commitments from the United States and the European Union and other countries were made at the conference.
 Countries also reached agreements on other issues, including debt relief, fighting corruption, and policy coherence.

 Since its adoption the Monterrey Consensus has become the major reference point for international development cooperation.
 The document embraces six areas of Financing for Development: